octopus-network/substrate-ibc-deliverable/contract-2/m2/README.md

 ## Testnet Bug Fix

+Bugs reported:
-### It takes a long time to create a channel.
+* It takes a long time to create a channel.
 (Took 6.5 minutes on my laptop)

-Furthermore, in the BEEFY protocol set in the deliverable, the MMR root is updated every 8 blocks.
+Answer: Furthermore, in the BEEFY protocol set in the deliverable, the MMR root is updated every 8 blocks.
 So the cross-chain event needs at least 8 blocks' time to be verified.
 While Cosmos(tendermint) needs only 1~2 block time for cross-chain event verification.

-### Create channel doesn’t work if the MMR update service isn’t running (although this might be the intended behaviour).
+* Create channel doesn’t work if the MMR update service isn’t running (although this might be the intended behaviour).

-It's an open issue logged [here](https://github.com/informalsystems/ibc-rs/issues/1775), which is up to the architecture decision from ibc-rs.
+Answer: It's an open issue logged [here](https://github.com/informalsystems/ibc-rs/issues/1775), which is up to the architecture decision from ibc-rs.
 Individual MMR root update service is a temporary solution.

-### Hermes seems to query the chains very often, more than once per second. (query_client_state)
+* Hermes seems to query the chains very often, more than once per second. (query_client_state)

-The querying frequency is configured here, It's set to query every 200 ms until the substrate chain replies with a positive value , at most querying 100 times.
+Answer: The querying frequency is configured here, It's set to query every 200 ms until the substrate chain replies with a positive value , at most querying 100 times.
 Because after the relayer submits a tx to the substrate chain, it will take a few seconds for the tx to be accepted, if no error.
 And the time a substrate chain accepts a tx is variant.

 In the Cosmos handling logic in the relayer,  the querying interval is [300 ms](https://github.com/informalsystems/ibc-rs/blob/d9c6f897097315a6b67df063ec682f13b4cffbba/relayer/src/chain/cosmos/wait.rs#L16).
 We set the same interval for Substrate.